TigerBSD/TigerBSD/README.md

 git pull
 ```

-Create and activate a new boot environment.
+Always create and activate a new boot environment (though at present,
+this does not work with FDE -- see issue #15).
 Boot environments allow you
 to easily roll back to the previous version in case the upgrade goes bad.
 The commands below assume that you are using a `sh`-compatible shell,
 such as for example `sh` or `bash`.